Prefix/zombieswarm/README.md

 ## Zombies

 Zombie swarm has currently these classes:
 * Boomer – Explodes after death, makes some damage also blinds nearby humans.
+Also has ability to Vomit enemies which makes them blinded.
 * Classical zombie – No special abilities
 * Fury (Tank) – Spawns after some time, this zombie is key to victory.
-* Hunter –This zombie can make really crazy jumps
+* Hunter – This zombie can make really crazy jumps
 * Phantom – Possibility to make himself full invisible
 * Smoker – Can drag person with his tongue.
 Makes smoke effect after death.